cbassa/sattools/README2.md

 	`ST_DATADIR` path to sattools directory
 	`ST_TLEDIR` path to TLE directory
 	`ST_OBSDIR` path to observations directory
-* If you have different video capture devices you may add a /etc/udev/rules.d/99-server.rules file to add symlinks and use them to address a particular camera.
-Otherwise video devices can get mixed.
+* You  will need to add a /etc/udev/rules.d/99-server.rules file to add symlinks and use them to address a particular camera.
-  You may use a command such as 'udevadm info -a -n /dev/video1' to get your capture device attributes.
+  You may use a command such as 'udevadm info -a -n /dev/video0' to get your capture device attributes and use that to create the rules file.
-  A sample rules file is available as guide in data/.
-Note symlinks do not work, the file must be}
-  modified and copied to /etc/udev/rules.d/.
+  A sample rules file is available as guide in data/ Note that symlinks to the rules file do not work, the rules file must be modified to suit your needs and copied to /etc/udev/rules.d/
 * You should install NTP support on the system and configure time/date to automatically sinchronize to time servers.
-* If you re-run install_sattools.sh you should previously rmdir sattools directory or otherwise souces will not be fetched even if they are not present at that dir
 * Modify stget.sh for your space-track.org login and password (--post-data='identity=login&password=password')